Pixee Fox Definitely Has Some Major Self Esteem Issues!

 - That is pretty freaking disgusting if you ask me, and I have never seen anything like it.

 I can’t help it but feel sorry for and the insane amount of low self esteem she must have.

-Pixee’s goal is to achieve exaggerated feminine proportions inspired by Holli Would from the movie “Cool world” and Jessica Rabbit from “Who framed Roger Rabbit?”.
+Pixee’s goal is to achieve exaggerated feminine proportions was inspired a “Cool world” and Jessica Rabbit from “Who framed Roger Rabbit?”.